foundriesio/docs/source/tutorials/getting-started-with-docker/index.rst

 .. tip::

-   In case you just created your FoundriesFactory and your first build is still running, it is not a problem, this tutorial doesn’t require a device.
-By the end of this tutorial, your build is probably already finished and you can follow the instructions to flash your device and move to the next tutorials.
+   In case you just created your FoundriesFactory and your first build is still running, it is not a problem, this tutorial **doesn’t require a device**.
+By the end of this tutorial, your build is probably already finished and you can follow the instructions to flash and register your device and move to the next tutorials.

 Instructions